pleasehelpme-12/smart-contracts-public/contracts/generic/README.md

 for each subsequent action by, again, submitting their approvals and calling function _changeRequirement_ with a new number of required approvals or _changeGracePeriod_ with new period setting in seconds, respectively.

+### Pausable
+Smart contract containing functionality (modifier) to disable/enable non-admin functions.
+Developer can choose where is the modifier relevant to be used.
+It is recommended to override this function in the final contract and only allow to call _pause_ function to owners/admins/deployer of the contract.